Buddha-Yoga-Siva Hybridity Among The Old Khmer and Siamese

 This somehow arduous and deliberately unconventional essay stresses the lasting influence of Brahmanism on Khmer and Siamese-Thai cultures, including the caste (varna)-based social organization and the persistence of ascetic values.

-Early Cambodia-Kampuchea was a "citadel of Indianization", the author claims, while religious beliefs developed by the Siamese aggregated many Indic influences.
+Early Cambodia-Kampuchea was a citadel of Indianization”, the author claims, while religious beliefs developed by the Siamese aggregated many Indic influences.

-Also, notes the author, "yoga and asceticism enjoyed great favor in Old Khmer society.
+Also, notes the author, yoga and asceticism enjoyed great favor in Old Khmer society.
 Sacred places were set aside and announced in royal epigraphy. Śiva was regarded as the ascetic-yogi par excellence and Cambodia’s national god.
 Grottoes for ascetic practice (tapas, tapasyā) are often mentioned.
 Speculations on the syllable OM frequently appear in early Khmer writing.
-The Vat Phu temple overlooking the Mekong River at a distance of about six kilometers was a special place for yoga practice."
+The Vat Phu temple overlooking the Mekong River at a distance of about six kilometers was a special place for yoga practice.”

-Advocating for the use of 'hybridity' instead of 'syncretism', the author concludes that the Southeast-Asian peninsula presented, in George Coedes' own words, a "marvelous variety of civilizing forces existing simultaneously and successively in this region [that] make for a fascinating study and research."
+Advocating for the use of hybridity’ instead of syncretism’, the author concludes that the Southeast-Asian peninsula presented, in George Coedès’ own words, a marvelous variety of civilizing forces existing simultaneously and successively in this region [that] make for a fascinating study and research.

 Tags: religion, Siam, Old Khmer, Funan, Chenla, yoga